-As faculty member, you can contribute to the discussion forums, virtual classroom, and send e-mails to group members.
+As faculty member, you can contribute to the group discussion forums and send e-mails to group members.
 You will also have the ability to view activity within a group without actually being added to the group.

 4. I see I can export groups; will the students in the groups be exported?